Last edited: March 2019

 Step 3 – Data collection for a solar water pumping system

-After your preferences have been stated the solar (water pumping) company should ensure they gather sufficient data and information to start the design of a system that meets your requirements.
+After your preferences are clear, the solar (water pumping) company should ensure they gather sufficient data and information to start the design of a system that meets your requirements.
 Important data to provide the company with is:

 - Water usage – How much water are you using or do you expect to be using, and what will you be using it for (drinking water, irrigation, etc)?
 This is easiest when you are currently already pumping water with, for example, a diesel generator.
 In case you are not currently using any water the solar water company should be able to make some predictions based on your input (for example, the number of people or cattle drinking the water or the surface area of crops which need to be irrigated).
 Water usage is normally stated in liters or cubic meters (m3 = 1000L) per day.

-- Vertical distance - The vertical distance is the amount of meters the water needs to be pumped up.
-Depending on definition, this is also called lift or head.
+- Vertical distance – The vertical distance is the amount of meters the water needs to be pumped up.
+Depending on definition, another name can be lift or head.
 The total dynamic head (TDH) combines the vertical pumped distance (both “sucking” water as well as “pushing”) with the friction losses which gives the TDH in meters.

 - Horizontal distance – Aside from pumping the water up, how far does the water need to be transported over the ground?